 In carrying out an impairment review in accordance with IAS 36 it has been necessary to make estimates and judgements regarding the future performance and cash flows generated by individual trading units which cannot be known with certainty.
 Past performance is often used as a guide in estimating future performance, or comparison with similar sites.
-Where the circumstances surrounding a particular trading unit have changed then forecasting future performance becomes extremely judgemental and for these reasons the actual impairment required in the future may differ from the charge made in the financial statements.
+Where the circumstances surrounding a particular trading unit have changed then forecasting future performance and the rate of discount, currently being 10%, becomes extremely judgemental and for these reasons the actual impairment required in the future may differ from the charge made in the financial statements.

-Onerous leases
+• Onerous leases